Page cover

 Start Excel and create a blank workbook.

-Add a formula in any cell like =rtdPub.Sub("tutorial", "amazing")
+Add a formula in any cell like =rtdPub.Sub("tutorial", "counter")

 Stand back in amazement as the value updates.

-While this is happening add another, =rtdPub.Sub("tutorial", "amazing") and watch the two cells update in unison.
-You can fill up or down to reference the same data point in multiple places.
+While this is happening add another, =rtdPub.Sub("tutorial", "counter2") and watch the two cells update in unison.
+You can fill up or down to reference the same data point in multiple places through the same subscription.

 You can see it running in the below video.